Arkansas Black Hall of Fame Grants

 All geographic areas of the state are eligible to apply.

-When you apply, we’ll ask you to share some basic information about your organization, including:
+When you apply, you will be asked to share some basic information about your organization, including:

 • Background.
 What community need does this program address and why was the program created?
 What specific activities/initiatives are involved?